aptos-foundation/AIPs/aips/aip-40.md

 In this section I outline the order we must implement changes.
 I leave determining specific dates as a later exercise.

 ### Ensure standard-compliant address libraries exist
-In the main languages we support (TypeScript, Rust, and Python), we must ensure that there are Address classes that conform to the standard.
+In the main languages we support (TypeScript, Rust, and Python), we must ensure that there are AccountAddress classes that conform to the standard.
 We should also strive to support other important languages like C#.
 This essentially means the following functions must exist:
 - A function that outputs an address as a string that conforms to the standard.
-- A function that parses an address from a string in a way that conforms to the standard.
+- A function that parses an address from a string in a way that conforms to the standard (strict and relaxed).
 - A function that checks for equality of addresses (effectively combining the two prior functions).

 The reference implementation implements this for Rust.
 TypeScript and Python will be fast follows given the changes are minor.